Safety and Security: 4 Ways to Intercept a Sudden Attack

 When you substitute a Paak Sao with an intercept you will find it can be much easier to deal with a second and third punch.
 Part of this is due to the fact that you are returning the opponents punch with a punch.
 They will be slightly less confident with their next punch as opposed to when you simple deflect their initial punch with a Paak.
 Second to that, the Intercept automatically covers your opposite side incase of a second attack.
 Whereas the Paak leaves you more open.

 The Turning Punch basically the other side of the same coin referring to the Intercepting punch.
 The Intercepting fist is typically used to refer to the lead hand being used with the lead foot to interrupt the opponent.
-This is illustrated in the first photo above.
+This is illustrated in the first photo to the right.

 Turning punch is simply using the the same structure but opposite hand to accomplish the same goal.
 Since the punch is coming from the back foot, the turning punch will have more power and torque then the straight Intercepting.
 However, much like the Paak punch, if not used properly, can leave you open on the inside for an attack.